UberEther/jwk/README.md

 If the key is not found, the keystore will refresh (unless doNotReloadOnMissingKey was specified).
 If the key is still not found, undefined will be returned.

+If the first argument is a node-jose key object, then this will resolve to the key passed in.
+This is mainly intended as a convience for methods that want to take either a key or a key search criteria/

 ### JWK.allKeysAsync()

 Returns a promise that resolve to an array of all matching keys from the keystore.
 Arguments are as per [node-jose.get](https://github.com/cisco/node-jose#retrieving-keys).
 If multiple keys match, then ALL keys is returned.